charlottegiseleweil/pdm_report/src/03_Litt_review.md

 ####Cartograms
 Cartogram also illustrate data aggregated over regions.
 The variable to be expressed is substituted to the geographical distance or area.
 The regions are in the same locations with respect to each other, but their geometry is distorted proportionally to the variable of interest [@Tour]

-![Cartogram displaying population (variable) per country (regions of aggregation) [@carto_img]](../images/carto.png)
+![Cartogram displaying population (variable) per country (regions of aggregation) [@carto_img]](../images/carto.png){#fig:carto}

 #### Flow maps
 A flow map illustrates movement in space and/or in time.
 The intensity of a flow is represented by the thickness of the line depicting it [@datavizz].
 Flow maps are typically used to visualize migrations of animals, but could also be applied to pollution load transfer, or groundwater recharge from a region ot another.
 {>> better in context of ES? <<}

 ![Minard's Napoleon's March figurative map.
 This epic example of flow map, drawn up by M. Minard in 1869, depicts the successive losses in men of the French army in the Russian campaign of 1812-1813.
 It figures multi-variate data, including 6 dimensions that are the army size, its direction, its location in (x,y) coordinates, the dates and the temperature in the lower part of the display. *"The best statisctical graphic ever drawn"* according to Edward Tufte is an example of displaying complexity with clarity.
 Its great strength reside in its capacity to encode many variables.
 This example reminds also that successful and effective visualization are very specific to the dataset and message, and its buty resides in the fact that it is very tailored to the story to be conveyed, here: the numerous deaths of soldiers.
 The text translates to: *The numbers of men present are represented by the width of the colored zones at a rae of one millimeter for every ten thousand men; they are further written accros the zones.
 The red designates the men who enter into Russia, the black those who leave it.
 The information which has served to draw up the map has been extracted from the works of M. M. Thiers of Ségur, of Fezensac, of Chambray and the unpublished diary of Jacob, the pharmacst of the army since october 28th.
-In order to better judge with the eye the diminution of the army, I have assumed that the troops of Prince Jérôme and the Marshal Davoush who had been detached at Minsk and Mokilow and have rejoined around Orcha and Vitebsk had always marched with the army.* ](../images/Minard.png)###Comparing multiple versions of spatial data (runs)
+In order to better judge with the eye the diminution of the army, I have assumed that the troops of Prince Jérôme and the Marshal Davoush who had been detached at Minsk and Mokilow and have rejoined around Orcha and Vitebsk had always marched with the army.* ](../images/Minard.png){#fig:minard}###Comparing multiple versions of spatial data (runs)
- Summarizing results of mutiples model outputs that consists in multi-dimensional spatial data is often necessary, wheter the multiplicity of outputs correspond to multiple objectives, various scenarios or a parameters explorations (i.e sensitivity analysis, this case is further described in section {number}).
+ Summarizing results of mutiples model outputs that consists in multi-dimensional spatial data is often necessary, wheter the multiplicity of outputs correspond to multiple objectives, various scenarios or a parameters explorations (i.e sensitivity analysis, this case is further described in section \ref{sec:SA}).
 Comparison and summaries of maps can be achieved either by visualizing in space (maps display) or through quantitative indices and spatial metrics synthetizing the results.

 ####Maps displays
 ##### Between 2 maps
 For the examination of (dis)agreement between two maps, simple and efficient strategies suggests to show the two maps next to each other; or to substract one map to another to display the change map.
 Typically change maps uses diverging colorscheme, two colors representing respectively increase and decrease, and the intensity gradient reflects the amount of change.

-##### Between many maps
+##### Between many maps \ref{sec:spag}
 The problem complicates when comparing many runs.

 Visualizing flow data, **spaghetti plots** can express consistency between runs.
 Widely used in meteorology, the consistency of the runs is expressed by how tightly clustered they appear.
 Spaghetti plots may be translated to continuous spatial data by using the isocontour of each run, which is useful when concerned about a specific threshold. *better, Ben?*
-For continuous data, **3D plots overlaying maps** (figure {number}) have been used to highlight structural differences across maps.
+For continuous data, **3D plots overlaying maps** (figure \ref{fig:overlay}) have been used to highlight structural differences across maps.
 However, this solution seems limited to relatively small regions, and clearly distinguishable distributions of the variables expressed through color and height of the histogram.

 ![Spaghetti plots displaying ensemble data sets [Potter, 2009].
 The spaghetti plot is the isocontour of each run.
 If the runs agree (Fig. left), it will result in a coherent bundle.
 Slight disagrements induce divergence from the main bundle (Fig. right). *for categorical or continuous?*](../images/spaguetti.png)

-![3D histograms, organized according the geographical layout; extract from figure 8 of [@Huang13] -- Merge (subfigures!)](../images/3Dplotsoverlaying.png)
+![3D histograms, organized according the geographical layout; extract from figure 8 of [@Huang13] -- Merge (subfigures!)](../images/3Dplotsoverlaying.png){#fig:overlay}

-For categorical data, the **frequency map** approach would display the most assigned category to each area across many runs, with possibly additionally a measure of how often this category was assigned.
-More details can be found in section {number} Robustness metrics and displays [@RIOS].
+For categorical data, the **frequency map** approach would display the most assigned category to each area across many runs, with possibly additionally a measure of how often this category was assigned. *(remove) More details can be found in section \ref{sec:manycatmaps} [@RIOS].*

 Animation is of great interest in this context.
 Dynamic visualizations are very suited for displaying multiple spatial outputs, there are increasingly used to display results in the field of ABMs[^1back], encountering similar type of outputs [@ABMleelig].